ansrivas/pylogging/README.rst

 ::

   log_directory (str)            :directory to write log files to.
 Applicable only when `allow_file_logging` = True file_handler_type              :object of logging handler from HandlerType class.
 Applicable only when `allow_file_logging` = True allow_console_logging (bool)   :Turn off/on the console logging. allow_file_logging (bool)      :Turn off/on if logs need to go in files as well. backup_count (int)             :Number of files to backup before rotating the logs. max_file_size_bytes (int)      :Size of file in bytes before rotating the file.
 Applicable only to ROTATING_FILE_HANDLER. when_to_rotate (str)           :Duration after which a file can be rotated.
-Applicable only to TIME_ROTATING_FILE_HANDLER Accepts following values:
+Applicable only to TIME_ROTATING_FILE_HANDLER
+                                  Accepts following values:
                                   'S'	Seconds
                                   'M'	Minutes
                                   'H'	Hours
                                   'D'	Days
                                   'W0'-'W6'	Weekday (0=Monday)
-                                    'midnight'  Roll over at midnight
-    change_log_level (dict)        :A dictionary of handlers with corresponding log-level ( for eg. {'requests':'warning'} ) console_log_level (dict)       :Change the LogLevel of console log handler, default is INFO gelf_handler                   :An external handler for graylog data publishing.
+                                  'midnight'	Roll over at midnight change_log_level (dict)        :A dictionary of handlers with corresponding log-level ( for eg. {'requests':'warning'} ) console_log_level (logging)    :Change the LogLevel of console log handler, default is logging.INFO (e.g. logging.DEBUG, logging.INFO) gelf_handler                   :An external handler for graylog data publishing. log_tags                       :Adding contextual information to a given log handler for e.g. {'app_name': 'My Perfect App'}